Under Eye Fillers 101: What Every Aesthetic Practitioner Needs to Know

 Anatomy of the Under-Eye Area

 Understanding the intricate anatomy of the under-eye area is crucial for practitioners performing dermal filler treatments.
 This knowledge ensures safe procedures and natural-looking results.
-Key anatomical structures to consider include:
+Key anatomical structures to consider include:- Orbital Septum: A thin membrane separating the eye from the surrounding tissues, playing a role in the formation of eye bags.

 - Tear Trough: The groove between the lower eyelid and cheek, where volume loss can lead to hollowness and dark circles.